- The ZAPP® System

 Natalie Villa, Technology Associate

 Natalie Villa is a technology associate at WESTAF.
 She provides technical support for the ZAPP® and CaFE™ systems.
 Villa earned an associate’s degree in general studies from the Community College of Aurora and is currently pursuing a bachelor of fine arts degree from the Colorado Film School in Denver.
 Outside of her work at WESTAF, Villa assists in the production of a variety of short films and comes up with new and inventive ideas for her future film company.

 Tyler Dickey, Technology Associate

-Tyler Dickey is a technology assistant at ZAPP®, providing technical support for the ZAPP® and CaFe™ systems.
+Tyler Dickey is a technology associate at ZAPP®, providing technical support for the ZAPP® and CaFe™ systems.
 He earned a bachelor of fine arts degree from the University of Colorado Denver.
 Prior to his employment with ZAPP®, Tyler worked for an internationally recognized computer hardware manufacturer in a technical support role, as a lab assistant at the Auraria Center for Photography, working directly with student photographers; and as a bicycle mechanic.
 Outside of ZAPP®, Tyler is a practicing artist, working with traditional and alternative-processes photography and is also an avid cyclist, motor-sports enthusiast, letter writer, and traveler.